 Bill Siegal has collected, studied and sold historic and pre-Columbian textiles and objects since 1971.
 After working with textiles from Central America during the early 1970’s Mr. Siegal moved to LaPaz, Bolivia to collect and study the weavings of the Aymara people.
 He traveled the Bolivian Altiplano, from one remote village to the next going house to house in search of the finest ceremonial garments dating from the 17th, 18th and early 19th centuries.
 In 1988 he returned to the United States, moving to Santa Fe, NM in 1990.
 Mr. Siegal opened his first public gallery, Conlon Siegal Galleries, on Santa Fe’s renowned Canyon Road in 1996.
-The gallery featured ancient textiles and objects that combined the highest historical integrity and quality with the eye of a discriminating contemporary aesthetic.
+The gallery featured ancient textiles and objects that combined the highest historical integrity and quality with relationships to many modern and contemporary aesthetic.
 The gallery also showed cutting edge contemporary art and for five years thrived as a unique cultural destination in the Santa Fe art scene.
 In 2001 Mr. Siegal sold the Canyon Road galleries and moved into the heart of downtown for five years, before settling into his current space in 2006 in the Railyard Arts District.
 Since it’s founding, William Siegal Gallery has exhibited the world’s finest pre-Columbian textiles and objects as well as museum quality pieces from Asia and Africa.
 It is a premier source for curators as well as private collectors.

 ERIC GARDUNO | Director